 Most recently, we heard that the next Apple Watch will be thinner by measures of up to a 40% reduction in thickness.
 However, that could be meant for the Apple Watch 3.

 There's a good chance that the next Apple Watch won't mix things up much in terms of design.
 Or at all, if Ming-Chi Quo's insider knowledge ends up becoming truth.

-Apple wearable won't boast any visual changes to the design, according his sources as reported by to AppleInsider.
+Apple's wearable won't boast any visual changes to the design, according to his sources, as reported to AppleInsider.
 A more significant Apple Watch refresh could happen some time after, possibly in 2017.

 While he suggests that the design might not change one bit in the next Apple Watch, the specs, as you'd imagine, will be getting a big boost.
 We're currently unsure of exactly which components will be improved upon, but it's relatively safe to assume we might see a bump up in screen resolution, onboard storage and battery life.

 A new wireless chipset is said to allow for basic communication tasks to be handled without a paired iPhone, and the same technology may also mean that lost Apple Watches could be found using Wi-Fi triangulation.

 A source talking to Phone Arena went on to claim that the Apple Watch 2 will have a video camera, allowing users to make and receive video FaceTime calls rather than just audio ones.